AI Chatbots vs AI Agents: Differences Explained

 • Develop their own workflows to achieve specific objectives

-For example, an AI agent could plan a trip by researching destinations, comparing flight prices, booking hotels, and even suggesting activities – all from a single command.
-They're not just following scripts; they're problem-solving in real time, adapting to new information along the way.
+Real example: An AI agent could plan a trip by researching destinations, comparing flight prices, booking hotels, and suggesting activities—all from a single command.
+They're problem-solving in real time, not following scripts.

 Learning and Adaptation